 When asked why he joined the committee, Luke said, “Meal-a-Day has a visceral alignment with my faith and its physical outworking.
-In 2009, I witnessed a presentation by Meal-a- Day Director Bruce Parker at Menucha Bible School and was both wrapped and inspired by what I saw.
+I witnessed a presentation by Meal-a- Day Director Bruce Parker at Menucha Bible School and was both wrapped and inspired by what I saw.
 Between my wife April and I, we’ve been involved with Truth Corps 6 different years (team members and hosting), a stint in Jamaica, time in India and a brief time in Ecuador in proselytizing and service roles.
 The transition to the family stage of life left us struggling for how to further our efforts of faith beyond our local ecclesial involvement.
 With the powerful harmony of finding Meal-a-Day filling a community need for doing good in the name of Jesus while also resonating with my engineering background and interest to serve in a way that leveraged my profession, I could not be happier to be involved in the work of Meal-a-Day.”

 One of Meal-a-Day’s long-term partners is headquartered in Portland so Luke has enjoyed some added exposure to their leadership and tends to take particular interest in those projects, since they are close to home.
 Luke and his wife enjoy being involved with the Domestic Youth Build projects Meal-a-Day provides since they are a good fit for their entire young family to be involved.
 In the youth projects, they enjoy serving local communities with acts of service in a focused spiritual environment.
 The goal is to both physically share the love of Christ and inspire youth and families in the joy and value of breaking from our comfort zones and serving those in need.